Skip navigation

 Spring Website Cleaning: Highly Recommended

-Our review of today’s test optional landscape reveals a few opportunities that enrollment teams and college leaders more broadly should consider.
-Even in the fourth year of widespread test-optional admissions, some colleges maintain confusing and difficult-to-find policy statements on testing requirements.
+Our review of today’s test-optional landscape reveals a few opportunities that enrollment teams and college leaders more broadly should consider.
+Even though test-optional policies have become widespread, some colleges maintain confusing and difficult-to-find policy statements on testing requirements.
 For many of these institutions, who have already made the decision to accept applicants without test scores, there is little downside to making test-optional policies clearer and easier to find.
 We recommend a “secret shopper” audit of your admissions website to ensure that prospective students can easily find and comprehend testing requirements.

 In addition, some institutions are offering test-optional policies but qualifying them with a range of caveats and requirements, such as minimum GPA, geographic origin, or specific program of study.
 While these exceptions are understandable, their complexity could be discouraging or confusing to prospective students and families.
 It might be worth reconsidering whether those requirements are essential at this point, especially since the preponderance of institutions have established simpler, more clear-cut policies.